cantave/mealPlanGenerator/README.md

 # MealPlanGenerator

 A fullstack meal plan generator application using Java, Spring Boot, PostgreSQL, and Vue.js.
+This application allows users to create personalized meal plans based on their dietary preferences and caloric needs.
+Users can manage recipes through adding, updating, and deleting options, and generate meal plans according to specific nutritional constraints.
+The app features user authentication with JWT for secure access, and includes functionalities for managing user profiles.

 ## Table of Contents